bodkan/ku-popgen2022/README.md

-# Lecture and exercises on simulation for [PopGen 2022](http://www.popgen.dk/popgen22/)
+# Lecture and exercises on simulation in population genetics

 ### You can find the slides [here](https://martinp.quarto.pub/popgen2022-simulations-in-population-genetics/).